 Verifying the processor usage in Task Manager

-- 1 Ctrl+Alt+Del. - Select Start Task Manager.
+- 1 Right-click the laptop. - 2 Select Start Task Manager.
 The Windows Task Manager window is displayed. - 3 Click the Performance tab in the Windows Task Manager window.

 Verifying the processor usage in Resource Monitor